MarlinFirmware/Marlin/Documentation/MeshBedLeveling.md

 This mesh based method of leveling/compensating can compensate for an non-flat bed.
 There are various opinions about doing this.
 It was primarily written to compensate a RigidBot BIG bed (40x30cm) that was somewhat bent.

 Currently there is no automatic way to probe the bed like the Auto Bed Leveling feature.
+So, you can not enable `ENABLE_AUTO_BED_LEVELING` at the same time.
 This might soon be implemented though, stay tuned.

 Theory
 ------